pagkly/Zed/Investopedia3/Gross Income.md

 ## Example of Business Gross Income

-Gross income is a line item that is sometimes included in a company’s [income statement](https://www.investopedia.com/terms/i/incomestatement.asp) but is not required.
+Gross income is a line item that is sometimes included in a company’s [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp) but is not required.
 If not displayed, it’s calculated as gross revenue minus COGS.

 Gross Income\=Gross Revenue−COGSwhere:COGS\=Cost of Goods Sold\\begin{aligned} &\\text{Gross Income} = \\text{Gross Revenue} - \\text{COGS} \\\\ &\\textbf{where:}\\\\ &\\text{COGS} = \\text{Cost of Goods Sold} \\\\ \\end{aligned}

-Gross income is sometimes referred to as [gross margin](https://www.investopedia.com/terms/g/grossmargin.asp).
-Then there's [gross profit margin, which is more correctly defined as a percentage](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-gross-profit-and-gross-margin.asp), and is used as a profitability metric.
+Gross income is sometimes referred to as [[gross margin]](https://www.investopedia.com/terms/g/grossmargin.asp).
+Then there's [[gross profit margin, which is more correctly defined as a percentage]](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-gross-profit-and-gross-margin.asp), and is used as a profitability metric.
 The gross income for a company reveals how much money it has made on its products or services after subtracting the direct costs to make the product or provide the service.